kristiania-pgr209-2022/pgr209-backend-programming/README.md

 Welcome to [this course in Backend Programming at Høyskolen Kristiania](https://www.kristiania.no/studieportal/school-of-economics-innovation-and-technology/bachelorniva/pgr209/backendprogrammering/).
 In this course, you will take the step from having learned the syntax and structure of programming into learning how to think and work effectively with code together with others.
 Through the couse, we will be developing and deploying a web application in Java EE using the Servlets API.

+The correct times and locations for all lectures is in [Timeedit](https://cloud.timeedit.net/kristiania/web/student/)

 ## Understanding the course

 *I hear and I forget.
 I see and I remember.
 I do and I understand* - Confucius